• Accessing dialysis while on holiday

 • Agreement management

-New agreements are created by Sector Operations on behalf of the commissioners of health services.
+New agreements are created by Sector Operations and Commissioners of health and disability services.
 These agreements are based on standard templates.

 • Artificial eyes subsidy